MickeyTKC/S381F-Project-Web-Store/README.md

 	- Alert "An error occurred while editing the store" if edit store is fail
 	- Move to home page if edit user is success
 ### Restful API Guides
-*only provide success case, for the permission Ref< Function.Function of Roles >
+*only provide success case, the error case please view the files of `/routes` *for the permission Ref< Function.Function of Roles >

 > /api/login
 Case 1: Valid login credentials